 Managed Care Initiative - West Virginia's Medicaid managed care program, as described in the current state plan and federal waiver and amendments, and approved by CMS.
 This may include one or more MCOs and voluntary or mandatory enrollment options in a given geographic area.

-Managed Care Organization (MCO) - a Health Maintenance Organization licensed to do business in the State of West Virginia, which is the contractor providing services under this contract.
+Managed Care Organization (MCO) - an Health Maintenance Organization (HMO) entity licensed to do business in the State of West Virginia, that has, or is seeking to qualify for, comprehensive risk contract, and that is -